-Spurred by the fact we finally got to see Tom Hank's "Greyhound," we''re accelerating the target completion of "Torpedo Junction," a screenplay and / or novel about the war for the Atlantic in WWII started with a co-writer who made 40 trips across as Master or Exec, including 10 into Murmansk in the Winter, and who was in the English Channel on D-Day refueling landing craft.
+Spurred by the fact we finally got to see Tom Hank's "Greyhound" (which we liked a lot), we're accelerating the completion of "Torpedo Junction," a screenplay and / or novel about the war for the Atlantic in WWII started with a co-writer who made 40 trips across as Master or Exec, including 10 into Murmansk in the Winter, and who was in the English Channel on D-Day refueling landing craft.

 Who was that man?
 Dad.